Nespithe

 Nespithe is the only album recorded by Finnish death metal band Demilich.
 Originally issued by Necropolis Records in 1993, it was reissued in 1996 for the European market by Repulse Records and in 2003 by Century Media.
 The reissued version includes The Four Instructive Tales... of Decomposition demo and new artwork.

 A remastered edition of the album was released in 2009 on both CD and vinyl by Xtreem Music.
 This version, unlike the previous Necropolis Records and Century Media releases, is approved by the band.
+The definitive reissue of the album is considered to be the 20th anniversary edition released by Svart Records.

 The album title, "Nespithe", is the anagram of "The Spine", constructed by reversing order of three-letter groups from the end of the word.
 The track title "Erecshyrinol", meaning "No Lyrics Here" was constructed using the same algorithm.

+Metal Injection said: "If you've never heard Nespithe, prepare to be transported to a psychedelic hellscape where words are belched out as poisonous clouds."

 In 2016, music website No Echo included Nespithe in a feature called "1993: The Year of Death Metal Albums With Killer Groove Parts."